dlbewley/demo-autofs/components/readme.md

 ### localnet-1924-dhcp
 The localnet-1924-dhcp component also defines a ClusterUserDefinedNetwork for VLAN 1924, but configures it to use external DHCP services provided by the datacenter infrastructure instead of OpenShift's built-in IP allocation.
 This allows pods in labeled namespaces to obtain IP addresses from the existing datacenter DHCP server.
 It will be available to namespaces labeled with `localnet: "1924"`.

+### machine-net
+The machine-net component defines a ClusterUserDefinedNetwork that configures access to the physical network topology for machine-level networking.
+It uses a Localnet topology with secondary role, connecting to the `physnet` physical network provided by `br-ex`.
+IPAM to be provided by the datacenter infrastructure.
+This network is available to namespaces in the `default` namespace by default, making it usable by all namespaces.⚠️

 ### physnet-mapping
 The physnet-mapping component contains NodeNetworkConfigurationPolicy resources that define the physical network bridge mappings for OVN-Kubernetes.
 It configures the `br-vmdata` bridge mapping to the `physnet-vmdata` physical network, enabling OVN to properly route traffic between virtual and physical networks.